"My people are destroyed for lack of knowledge..." - Hosea 4:6Please like, share, comment, and subscribe.

 CLICK HERE TO GET BLACK HISTORY SENT TO YOUR EMAIL

 During Joseph’s stay in Egypt, he married Asenath (Genesis 41:45), the daughter of an Egyptian priest and had two sons, Ephraim and Manasseh.
 Ephraim and Manasseh were 50% Hebrew and 50% Egyptian (African).
-Upon his deathbed, Jacob adopts Ephraim and Manasseh as his own sons, and gives them Reuben’s birthright (1 Chronicles 5:1-2).
-It is into the tribe of Ephraim that Joshua was born:
+This fact is largely ignored because of what it says about Hamites marrying into the Hebrew line.
+Upon his deathbed, Jacob adopts Ephraim and Manasseh as his own sons, and gives them Reuben’s birthright.

 “Of the tribe of Ephraim, Oshea the son of Nun.” – Numbers 13:8

 This is just one of 29 verse where we are told that Joshua’s father was named Nun.
 He is always referred to as Joshua’s father, but unfortunately, we don’t have any more information about him.

 From Oshea To Jehoshua

 Later we learn that it is Moses that changes his name to Jehoshua (Joshua).
 This turns out to be a small, but very significant change.

 “These are the names of the men which Moses sent to spy out the land.
 And Moses called Oshea the son of Nun Jehoshua.” – Numbers 13:16

 Names are often changed in scripture when something significant happens or is about to happen.
 They are often times prophetic or descriptive of the events.

 The name changed seems to be a combination of “Yah” + “Oshea”.
 The Hebrew language always uses the letter “Y”, but it is changed to a “J” when it is translated into English.
 Because of this, the Hebrew name Yehoshua becomes the English name Joshua.

 Read More About Black History & The Bible In My BookGod Couldn't Have Done It Without Africa: Earth's Final Great Awakening